thomshaw92/DICOM2Vid/README.md

 --orientation: The orientation of the output video.
 Options are 'sagittal', 'coronal', 'axial', 'sagittal_flipped', 'coronal_flipped', 'axial_flipped'.

+Optional helpers:

+--fps: Frames per second for the output video (default 20).

+--start-slice / --end-slice / --slice-step: Limit or subsample the slice range before encoding (0-based indices; end is exclusive).

+--annotate-slices: Overlay slice numbering on each frame.

 Example
 To convert a DICOM series to a sagittal video:
 ```